 There is no separate application for the Honors College.
 To be considered for the Honors College, students must apply to Rutgers by the regular December 1 deadline.

 Honors College students are invited from among the highest achieving students admitted into the School of Arts and Sciences, School of Environmental and Biological Sciences, School of Engineering, Rutgers Business School, Mason Gross School of the Arts, and Ernest Mario School of Pharmacy.

 The Honors College takes a holistic approach to selecting students, including review of academics, after school activities, community involvement, GPA, and test scores.
-While test scores are only a part of the evaluation, the average SAT score for the Honors College class of 2019 is 2160.
+While test scores are only a part of the evaluation, the median SAT score for the Honors College class of 2022 is 1530.

 Honors College invitations go out in early February.

 Not necessarily.
 The Honors College selects top students from each school, based on that school’s pool of admitted students.
 It is possible you could be invited to be part of the Honors College through one school, and not through another.
 For example, you could be admitted to the engineering, pharmacy, and fine arts schools, but only be invited into the Honors College through the pharmacy school.

 While test scores and GPAs are important markers of academic achievement, they are far from the sole criteria we take into account in selecting Honors College students.
 The Honors College’s mission is to bring top students from all of the schools together based on each school’s particular criteria and its pool of admitted students.

 A core element of the Honors College is the first year living/learning environment, where students from across the New Brunswick campuses, representing the different schools, come together for shared academic and extracurricular experiences.
 Because we see this first year experience in the Honors College community as quintessential to what the Honors College is, we do not accept students after their first year.
 However, for continuing or transfer students who are interested in pursuing an honors education, they may contact the honors programs based within the individual schools.
 Learn more by contacting the school-based honors programs.